-1) Eat only when you feel true physical hunger–you know, that empty, gurgly, feeling in your stomach or light feeling in your head.
-And if you tend to have subtle hunger cues, begin eating with 1 1/2 hours of waking and then every three-four hours.
+1) Eat only when you feel true physical hunger–you know, that empty, rumbling feeling in your stomach or light feeling in your head.
+And if you tend to have subtle hunger cues, begin eating when you first begin to sense a bit of hunger.

 3) Stop eating before you are uncomfortably full.
 Pay attention to the different sensations of fullness–-can you feel the first subtle stretch sensation?
 If not, when do you first begin to register fullness?
 Only when you are very full, or uncomfortably stuffed?
 See if you can stop eating before the point at which you usually stop, and leave some food on your plate if need be.
 Take a twenty minute pause.